Home » RECIPES » THE BASICS » SYRUP » Vanilla Simple Syrup

 Pouring Syrup into a coffee cup.

-This recipe has 3 simple and inexpensive ingredients.
-Below has more information and substitutes for each ingredient.
+This recipe is 3 simple and inexpensive ingredients.
+Keep reading for more information on each ingredient and potential substitutions.

-• Vanilla: I love the flavor from vanilla beans (Madagascar from African Spices is my favorite).
-It is also possible to use a high quality vanilla extract, vanilla bean paste, or imitation vanilla in it’s place.
+• Vanilla: I love the flavor of vanilla beans (Madagascar from African Spices) in my syrup.
+But it’s also possible to make this recipe with a high quality vanilla extract, vanilla bean paste, and even imitation vanilla.

 Ingredients.
 Sugar, water, vanilla beans, and a airtight glass container.